What is Brewbound Live?

 Covaleski plays a creative and pivotal role in leading the overall growth strategy of Victory Brewing Company.
 He serves as head design creative for Victory beer brands and culinary collaborations as well as a driving force behind community engagement.
 Covaleski and Victory co-founder, Ron Barchet, serve as brewmasters, providing strategic guidance in the development of new beer brands.
 Since its inception in 1996, he assisted in transforming a shuttered Pepperidge Farm factory into a brewery that serves 37 states and 8 countries along with a 300-seat brewpub.
 Both the brewery and the restaurant support the local economy of Chester County, PA with 420 employees.
 In 2014 a second brewpub opened in Kennett Square, PA and a new, environmentally friendly 200,000 square foot brewery was built in Parkesburg, PA enabling Victory to double production.
 In 2015 the Parkesburg brewpub opened and self-guided brewery tours began.
 Under Covaleski and partner Barchet’s innovative passion, keen industry foresight and perpetual tutelage, Victory is currently ranked number 28 of the top 50 craft breweries.
 Prior to co-founding Victory, he earned a degree from the prestigious Doemens Institute of Munich Germany, having completed their International Course in Brewing Studies after an invaluable five-year apprenticeship under German trained Dutch brewmaster, Theo deGroen.
 Before pursuing his craft beer dreams, Bill labored as an art director after earning his degree Magna Cum Laude from Temple University’s Tyler School of Art.

-CEO, Bell's Brewery
+Former CEO, Bell's Brewery

-Laura Bell is CEO of Bell’s Brewery, Inc., the seventh largest craft brewery in the United States.
+Laura Bell is the former CEO of Bell’s Brewery, Inc., the seventh largest craft brewery in the United States.
 A second generation co-owner (Laura was just 2 months old when Larry Bell founded the brewery), she has spent time working various odd jobs when she was younger like gluing labels to bottles and in the Eccentric Café’s kitchen while in high school.
 Laura officially started working at the brewery full-time in 2007 after graduating from Michigan State University.
 Since then, she has spent time in sales, all areas of beer production and built the marketing department from the ground up.
 She now oversees all brewery operations and planning for Bell’s and its sister brewery in Escanaba, Upper Hand Brewery.

 Co-Founder & CEO, Founders Brewing Company